undecaf/typo3-dev/README.md

 ## Developing for TYPO3

+The following sections describes how this project can aid in customizing or developing TYPO3 extensions or otherwise altering the source code of your TYPO3 installation.

 ### Using an IDE

-In order to work on your TYPO3 installation in an IDE, the TYPO3 root directory needs to be exposed to a working directory in which the current user has all rights.
+In order to work on your TYPO3 installation in an IDE, the TYPO3 root directory needs to be exposed to a working directory where the current user has sufficient (read and write) permissions.
+At the container volume mount point, this is usually not the case.

-This requires the [bindfs](https://bindfs.org/) (available for Debian-like and macOS hosts) utility to be installed from the repositories of your system.
+`t3` uses the [bindfs](https://bindfs.org/) utility  (available for Debian-like and macOS hosts) to solve this problem.
-For macOS, [osxfuse](https://osxfuse.github.io/) is needed beforehand.
 See below for what is happening [behind the scenes](#behind-the-scenes).

+First, [bindfs](https://bindfs.org/) needs to be installed from the repositories of your system.
+For macOS, [osxfuse](https://osxfuse.github.io/) is required beforehand.

 When starting TYPO3, specify the path of the desired working directory (e.g. `~/ide-workspace/typo3-root`) as the `-v` option to `t3 run`,